 MediaEval is a benchmarking initiative dedicated to evaluating new algorithms for multimedia access and retrieval.
 It emphasizes the 'multi' in multimedia and focuses on human and social aspects of multimedia tasks.
-MediaEval attracts participants who are interested in multimodal approaches to multimedia involving, e.g., speech recognition, multimedia content analysis, user-contributed information (tags, tweets), viewer affective response, social networks, temporal and geo-coordinates.
+MediaEval attracts participants who are interested in multimodal approaches to multimedia involving, e.g., speech recognition, multimedia content analysis, music and audio analysis, user-contributed information (tags, tweets), viewer affective response, social networks, temporal and geo-coordinates.

 How can I get involved?